 New on the facelifted car is the fitment of a fully digital instrument panel as standard, while BMW’s iDrive infotainment system is still up there as class leading software.
 The central infotainment display sizes up at 10.2-inches, it’s bright, clear and a doddle to use either through touch input or the rotary dial placed near the gear selector.

-Navigation, Wi-Fi, Apple CarPlay (no Android Auto sadly) and a live concierge service are all included as standard alongside a flood of telecommunication services, plus a great Harman Kardon audio system.
-An enhanced Bowers and WIlkins surround-sound setup can be found on the options list.
+Navigation, Wi-Fi and Apple CarPlay and Android Auto connectivity are included as standard alongside a great Harman Kardon audio system.
+An enhanced Bowers and Wilkins surround-sound setup can be found on the options list.

 In this review

 - 1BMW 7 Series reviewBMW’s latest luxury limo gets a bold look, better plug-in hybrid tech and is closer to the Mercedes S-Class than ever

 - 2Engines, performance and driveSmooth, powerful and a very refined way to make progress, but the 7 Series is best experienced as a passenger

 - 3MPG, CO2 and Running CostsOnly the diesel and plug-in hybrid versions of the new 7 Series can be considered kind to your wallet